engrron30/The-Art-of-Networking/README.md

 # The-Art-of-Networking

 Networking is the process of establishing communication links between devices.
 These physical or logical connections form what is known as a network topology.
-In this point, we will try to design a topology.
+I'll try to dicuss the basic one step at the time.

 ## 📚 Contents
 - [Your First Simple Topology](#your-first-simple-topology)
 - [Introducing-a-Switch](#introducing-a-switch)
 - [Disclaimer](#disclaimer)

+---

+## THEORY 01: Binary Numbers
+### How to Turn On and Off My Neighbor's Light Switch

+---

+## THEORY 02: IPv4 Addressing Basics
+### Have You Seen My Dog (Last Seen in 192.168.1.69)

 ---